Get Started with Azul Prime from a tar.gz Archive

 Our software distributions are signed by an OpenPGP key when appropriate.
 To verify your download, see Product Signing Keys (OpenPGP) for details. |

-Uncompressing the Azul Platform Prime Archive
+Uncompressing the Azul Prime Archive

 -